Oregon Registered Agent

 Serving a registered agent is legal proof of notification.
 Whether you receive the documents your Oregon registered agent signs for or not, once they accept the documents, you’ve legally been notified.
 This is a serious responsibility and we don’t take it lightly.
 Here’s how it works:

-- A process server, the county sheriff, or any third party will walk into our Keizer office and hands us the documents (service of process), then we sign for them.
+- A process server, the county sheriff, or any third party will walk into our Salem office and hands us the documents (service of process), then we sign for them.

 - The process server then gives an affidavit (a receipt of service) to the court which states that they “served” us.